Guide to Corporate & Individual Taxation – 35 hrs CPE

 b.
 Identifying advantages of purchasing an existing business over starting a new business, citing ways to find a business that is for sale, and specifying the tax considerations of such an acquisition;

 c.
-Specifying a reorganization under §368(a)(1) noting the types of transactions that qualify as non-taxable reorganizations; and
+Specifying a reorganization under §368(a)(1) recognizing the types of transactions that qualify as non-taxable reorganizations; and

 d.
 Identifying the factors that determine the corporate tax attributes of an acquired corporation that carry over to the acquiring or successor corporation.